jadogeri/TypeORM-NOSQL-Test-API/README.md

 ### **1.1 Purpose**

 This document components and design considerations for Employee API.
-The goal is to provide a template for backend developers to handle CRUD operations and basic setup for TypeORM (NOSQL database - MongoD) in typescript.
+The goal is to provide a template for backend developers to handle CRUD operations and basic setup for TypeORM (NOSQL database - MongoDB) in typescript.

 ### **1.2 Scope**